 Workers’ Compensation

 A workers’ compensation insurance policy provides wages, medical treatment, disability, and if necessary a death benefit to employees who are injured on the job.
-While workers’ comp makes up a large portion of many businesses expenses, it is necessary because without it, businesses would liable for any injuries an employee experiences while working.
+While workers’ comp makes up a large portion of many businesses expenses, it is necessary because without it, businesses would be liable for any injuries an employee experiences while working.
 It also protects the business from any lawsuits that could be filed by the injured employee.

 General Liability